Upper and lower bounds for the Lipschitz constant of random neural networks: Proof of the upper bound

 {\mathscr{D}} In the following, we treat the case of deep networks, meaning $L > 1$.
 The proofs of this section also apply in the case of shallow networks, but are only relevant in the case of deep networks, since in the case of shallow networks better bounds have been derived in the preceding subsection.
 Again, we first assume that the matrices $W^{(0)}, ..., W^{(L-1)}$ and the biases $b^{(0)}, ..., b^{(L-1)}$ are fixed and the matrix $W^{(L)}$ is initialized randomly according to \Cref{assum:1}.
 In this setting, we denote

-As the first step, we derive a bound on the cardinality of the set of all possible combinations $(D^{(L-1)}(x), ..., D^{(0)}(x))$ of the $D$-matrices occurring in the formula for $\nabla \Phi(x)$ from \Cref{prop:grad_relu}.
-The finiteness of this set is immediate since it consists of tuples of diagonal $N \times N$-matrices with zeros and ones on the diagonal.
-Naively, one can bound the cardinality by $2^{LN}$ but in fact, it is possible to prove a much stronger bound. \begin{lemma} Assume $d+2 <N$.
+As the first step, we state a bound on the cardinality of the set of all possible combinations $(D^{(L-1)}(x), ..., D^{(0)}(x))$ of the $D$-matrices occurring in the formula for $\nabla \Phi(x)$ from \Cref{prop:grad_relu}.
+This cardinality is known as \textit{the number of activation patterns} in the literature \cite{hanin2019deep} and is related but not necessarily identical to the number of linear regions, which has been studied in, e.g., \cite{zaslavsky1975facing,montufar2014number}.
+Naively, one can bound the number of activation patterns by $2^{LN}$.
+A much sharper bound that, however, only holds on bounded input sets has been derived in \cite{hanin2019deep}.
+Moreover, a bound sharper than $2^{LN}$ that holds on the entire input space has been derived in \cite[Proposition~3]{montufar2017notes}.
+The following inequality is similar to the one presented in \cite{montufar2017notes}.
+In order to keep the paper self-contained we decided to include the short proof below. \begin{lemma} Assume $d+2 <N$.
 For fixed $W^{(0)},..., W^{(L-1)}$ and $b^{(0)}, ..., b^{(L-1)}$ we define

 with $D^{(0)}(x),..., D^{(L-1)}(x)$ as defined in \Cref{subsec:gradient}.
 Then it holds that

 \end{lemma} \begin{proof} For any $0\leq \ell \leq L-1$ we define

 and claim that it holds